karptonite/geekcache/README.md

 ```

 The CacheItem has only three methods: get, put, and delete.
+The builder is an
+immutable object, and can be used to make multiple cache items with different
+options.

 Tags
 ----